 Follow us on Mastodon:

-Using this setup, LUKS encrypted partitions are protected using two-factor authentication (you own the YubiKey and know the challenge password).
-Keep in mind that your other LUKS keys must also be strong in order to protect your system, and understand the above mentioned limitations of LUKS.
+By implementing this tutorial, LUKS encrypted partitions are protected using two-factor authentication (you own the YubiKey and know the challenge password).
+Keep in mind that your other LUKS keys must also be strong to protect your system, and understand the above-mentioned limitations of LUKS.

 We successfully tested this tutorial on Kali Linux 2019.4.